lguez/NetCDF95/docs/installation.md

 ## Advanced instructions

+Most users should not need these advanded instructions.

 - You can choose any name and any location for the build directory.
 You have to refer to the source directory when you run cmake from the build directory: